openlayer-ai/templates/python/tabular-classification/scikit-learn/churn-predictor/README.md

 ## How it works

-The tabular regression model is trained in the script [`app/model/train_model.py`](/python/tabular-regression/scikit-learn/diabetes-predictor/app/model/train_model.py).
-At the end of the training, the model is saved as the `model.pkl` file in the [`app/model`](/python/tabular-regression/scikit-learn/diabetes-predictor/app/model) directory.
+The tabular classification model is trained in the script [`app/model/train_model.py`](/python/tabular-classification/scikit-learn/churn-predictor/app/model/train_model.py).
+At the end of the training, the model is saved as the `model.pkl` file in the [`app/model`](/python/tabular-classification/scikit-learn/churn-predictor/app/model) directory.

 ### Monitoring

-All the production requests made to the `/predict` endpoint are streamed to Openlayer (see [`app/server.py`](/python/tabular-regression/scikit-learn/diabetes-predictor/app/server.py)).
+All the production requests made to the `/predict` endpoint are streamed to Openlayer (see [`app/server.py`](/python/tabular-classification/scikit-learn/churn-predictor/app/server.py)).
 The data streaming is done with the `stream_data` method from [Openlayer's Python SDK](https://reference.openlayer.com/reference/api/openlayer.InferencePipeline.stream_data.html).

 ### Development

-The [`openlayer.json`](/python/tabular-regression/scikit-learn/diabetes-predictor/openlayer.json) config file and the [`openlayer_run.py`](/python/tabular-regression/scikit-learn/diabetes-predictor/app/model/openlayer_run.py) script together allow Openlayer to call your AI system and discover your datasets.
+The [`openlayer.json`](/python/tabular-classification/scikit-learn/churn-predictor/openlayer.json) config file and the [`openlayer_run.py`](/python/tabular-classification/scikit-learn/churn-predictor/app/model/openlayer_run.py) script together allow Openlayer to call your AI system and discover your datasets.

 With this, every new commit you push is run against your tests on Openlayer in CI / CD.
 You can define your tests in the app and update them as your system evolves.